 Align by Launch is a feature of Store Intel App Analysis.
-It is a data visualization option that shows Revenue, Downloads, or Revenue Per Download, aligned to each app's worldwide launch day.
+It is a data visualization option that shows Revenue, Downloads, Revenue Per Download, or Average Revenue per Daily Active User aligned with each app's worldwide launch day.

-By aligning data to each apps’ release, you can compare user acquisition and monetization performance relative to their lifespan.
-This allows you to compare the first few days, weeks, months, or years of any set of apps no matter what date the app was actually released.
-This kind of visualization can help project the future performance of apps, or compare similar apps that were launched years apart.
-In general, when you want to look at apps that are actively competing in real time, it’s better to view downloads, revenue, or RPD with our custom date range picker.
+By aligning data to each app's release, you can compare user acquisition and monetization performance relative to their lifespan.
+This allows you to compare the first few days, weeks, months, or years of any set of apps, no matter what date the app was released.
+This kind of visualization can help project the future performance of apps or compare similar apps that were launched years apart.
+In general, when you want to look at apps that are actively competing in real-time, it's better to view downloads, revenue, RPD, or ARPDAU with our custom date range picker.

-Worldwide launch date is the first day where an app has downloads or revenue in at least 5 countries, including either the US or China.
+The worldwide launch date is defined as the first date where an app has launched in at least five countries, of which must include either the US, China, or Japan.
 Align by Launch forces the All-Time date range.
 You can click and drag on an App Analysis graph to zoom to the time frame you're interested in.

 Align by Launch helps you do two things: compare apps released years apart, and project likely outcomes.